Egyptian stock exchange reopening delayed

 Trading was suspended on 27 January after the benchmark index saw big falls amid concerns about the unrest.

-If the index falls by 6% or more then trading is halted for the session.'No manipulating'
+If the index falls by 6% or more then trading is halted for the session.

 In a statement, the Egyptian exchange said it had delayed the reopening "in order to give all market investors the opportunity to check all disclosures sent from all listed companies as well as letting the investors with suspended codes to update their data".